blurpy/kouchat.net/help/faq.md

 ## 11. Why do non-ascii characters look wrong when using console mode in Windows?

 That's because the command line in Windows uses the old DOS character set instead of the normal Windows character set.
 A common DOS character set is `cp850` and a common Windows character set is `cp1252`.
-I've found 2 ways to go around this problem:
+I've found 2 ways to work around this problem:

 1. Change the character set on the command line to match the character set used by Windows.
 If your Windows character set is cp1252, just run the command '`chcp 1252`' before starting KouChat.
 For this to work you need a console font which supports the chosen character set, like `Lucida Console`.
 2. Change the character set used by Java to match the character set on the command line.
 You can get the current command line character set by running the command '`chcp`'.
 Then use the character set number when starting KouChat: `java -Dfile.encoding=850 -jar kouchat-x.x.x.jar --console`